Keparoo/kepweb/README.md

 This page is currently deployed to [https://kepweb.dev](https://kepweb.dev) hosted on Digital Ocean

+To redeploy, Log into DigitalOcean, go to Apps, Select kepweb.dev app, and under actions choose deploy.

 ## Next.js

 The nextjs branch is currently under development and testing with the plan to refactor and migrigte the site to [Next.js](https://nextjs.org/).